-The Company established in 2017 the 2017 EIP for Beneficiaries of the Group, under which 1,317,420 and 1,866,740 stock-options were granted during the year ended December 31, 2018 and 2017, respectively.
+The Company established in 2017 the 2017 EIP for Beneficiaries of the Group, under which 1,683,303 and 1,317,420 stock-options were granted during the year ended December 31, 2019 and 2018, respectively.
 The stock-options vest under a 3-year or 4-year vesting schedule, have a 10-year expiration term and have an exercise price equivalent to the share price at grant date.
+Certain grants also include non-market performance vesting conditions, common to all employees, regularly assessed to determine the numbers of awards expected to vest.